stoyky/stoyky.github.io/content/blog/figment/index.md

 ---
-title: "Figment: Accelerate Malware Analysis with Prebuilt FlareVM and REMnux boxes"
+title: "Figment: Accelerate Malware Analysis with Prebuilt FlareVM and REMnux Boxes"
 description: Prebuilt FlareVM and REMnux Vagrant Boxes, with Packer + Ansible Templates For Customization
 summary: Prebuilt FlareVM and REMnux Vagrant Boxes, with Packer + Ansible templates for customization
 draft: false